36KW Solar Array - 225 Anderson Rd, Butler PA 16002

 Data Monitoring

 The energy status of the system is monitored every 10 seconds by an INTEG Model 410 JNIOR.
 This device collects inverter status through network connection and the MODBUS protocol.
-It reads the residence status through an RS-485 connection.
+It reads the residence and battery system status from EKM meters using an RS-485 connection.
 The resulting data is made available on-demand through the JNIOR web server as a single JSON packet.

 A Ubuntu Linux based server in the residence collects data from the JNIOR every 10 seconds.
 This information is stored in a MySQL database.
 The Apache2 web server then presents the dynamic page that you are now viewing.
 Our database contains over 10 years of similar data from the prior solar plant.